AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 ### Getting this fixed - globally

-After getting this fixed in most company projects I filled a [JDK bug report](https://bugs.openjdk.org/browse/JDK-8306819) and after some time it was marked as [received](/assets/blog/java-annotation-processing-design-flaw/JDK-Bug-Report-Received.png).
+Parallel to applying fixes to existing (company) projects I also filled a [JDK bug report](https://bugs.openjdk.org/browse/JDK-8306819) and after some time it was marked as [received](/assets/blog/java-annotation-processing-design-flaw/JDK-Bug-Report-Received.png).

 The following things happened since then: